Probing Spectrum-Like Organization of States of Mind in Transformer Representation Spaces: Results

 \subsection{Statistical Significance via Permutation Tests}

-To assess whether the observed probe performance reflects a genuine alignment between embedding geometry and the annotated consciousness-related cognitive attributes—rather than spurious correlations—we evaluate statistical significance using nonparametric permutation tests (Section~\ref{sec:permutation}).
+To assess whether the observed probe performance reflects a genuine alignment between representation geometry and the annotated state-of-mind attributes, rather than spurious correlations, we evaluate statistical significance using nonparametric permutation tests (Section~\ref{sec:permutation}).